Captain and Crew

-Sean Bercaw is the second mate for the Morgan‘s 38th Voyage.
+Sean Bercaw was the second mate for the Morgan‘s 38th Voyage.
 Bercaw has a long history with the Morgan and Mystic Seaport, dating back 30 years to his time on the Museum’s Special Demonstration Squad.
-Since then, he has sailed several times aboard Elissa, and worked for Sea Education Association (SEA) for many years as master of the Corwith Cramer, Westward, and Robert C. Seamans.
-He has also worked as mate, engineer, and master aboard a host of other vessels.
-Bercaw has also spent considerable time in whaleboats as part of the Demonstration Squad, racing in New Bedford and working with other rowing organizations.
-He holds a 1,600 ton Ocean Master license and has advanced wilderness medical training.
+Since then, he sailed several times aboard Elissa, and worked for Sea Education Association (SEA) for many years as master of the Corwith Cramer, Westward, and Robert C. Seamans.
+He also worked as mate, engineer, and master aboard a host of other vessels.
+Bercaw spent considerable time in whaleboats as part of the Demonstration Squad, racing in New Bedford and working with other rowing organizations.
+He holds a 1,600-ton Ocean Master license.

-Roxanne “Rocky” Hadler is the third mate for the Morgan‘s 38th Voyage.
-Hadler starting sailing aboard Elissa and has gone on to work aboard Niagara, Kalmar Nyckel, Bounty, and the SEA vessels, among others.
-She has spent considerable time aboard traditional square-rigged vessels and holds a 500 ton Ocean Master license.
-Most recently, Hadler sailed aboard Cramer with the spring 2014 Williams-Mystic class.
+Roxanne “Rocky” Hadler was the third mate for the Morgan‘s 38th Voyage.
+Hadler started sailing aboard Elissa and then went on to work aboard Niagara, Kalmar Nyckel, Bounty, and Sail Education Association vessels including Corwith Cramer and Robert C. Seamans, among others.
+She has spent considerable time aboard traditional square-rigged vessels and holds a 500-ton Ocean Master license.

 Bill DiFrancesco – Engineer

-DiFrancesco grew up spending summers in Connecticut on the Niantic River sailing small craft and raced 420s throughout high school.
-After graduation, he worked in the commercial oyster industry in Long Island Sound for a few years.
+DiFrancesco grew up spending summers in Connecticut on the Niantic River sailing small craft and racing 420s throughout high school.
+After graduation, he worked in the commercial oyster industry in Long Island Sound.
 His mechanical aptitude and curiosity lead to a decades-long career in industrial maintenance and generator repair.
-In his time off the water, DiFrancesco is a professional ski patroller and is training Wall-e the Newfoundland, his second search dog.
-During the summer, you may find him working in Emergency Services as a wrecker operator at the historic Lime Rock Park in Lakeville, Connecticut.
-DiFrancesco and his family have been lifelong visitors to Mystic Seaport and have watched the restoration of the Charles W. Morgan.
+In his time off the water, DiFrancesco is a professional ski patroller.
+During the summer, he works in Emergency Services as a wrecker operator at the historic Lime Rock Park in Lakeville, Connecticut.
+DiFrancesco and his family have been lifelong visitors to Mystic Seaport and watched the restoration of the Charles W. Morgan.